-A marketing plan also talks about what you’ll do for a certain time to grow your restaurant.
-It includes goals, budget decisions, and plans for both digital & traditional marketing.
+It also outlines what you’ll do for a certain time to grow your clothing business.
+It contains goals, budget decisions, and plans for both digital & traditional marketing.

-Thus, the marketing plan for a restaurant is like a guide for what you have to do in the next quarter or year and how it will help you grow.
+Thus, it is like a guide for what you have to do in the next quarter or year and how it will help you grow.

-Restaurant owners often fail to convey their messages to the target audience; this is where a restaurant marketing plan comes to the rescue.
+Entrepreneurs often fail to convey their messages to the target audience; this is where a fashion marketing plan comes to the rescue.

-- It outlines steps on how to make your restaurant succeed through various marketing channels.
+- It outlines steps on how to make your clothing brand succeed through various channels.

-- It helps you to know your target audience and ways of how to reach them.
+- It helps you to know your target market and ways of how to reach them.

 - A well-structured plan with excellent strategies increases a loyal customer base.